badar5uk/springboot-keylogger/README.md

 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-3.4.5-brightgreen)
 ![License](https://img.shields.io/badge/License-MIT-orange)

-This is a simple Windows keylogger implementation using Spring Boot and JNA (Java Native Access) that can log and capture keyboard inputs.
+This is a simple Windows keylogger implementation using Spring Boot and JNA (Java Native Access) that can log and capture keyboard inputs. this will not work during UAC prompts

 You can simply run the jar file using the java -jar command and the output will be stored as a text file ( You will need to change the path of the file in the GlobalKeyListenerService)